nstarke/nstarke.github.io/_posts/2023-01-04-fun-and-games-with-intel-amt.md

 ![](/images/01042023/new-admin-cli.png)

-_Figure N - WebSocket Server (ws-server.mjs) output on new admin created_
+_Figure 10 - WebSocket Server (ws-server.mjs) output on new admin created_

 It is worth noting that after the initial authentication request, the browser does not prompt the victim administrator to enter credentials necessary to perform the operation.
 That means that the browser is reusing the authentication token granted in the initial authentication request to perform additional authenticated requests against the AMT webserver.